-• trigger a VAT registration in Portugal (and, if resident outside the EU territory, also appoint a tax representative in Portugal); and

-• account for and pay any Portuguese VAT due.
+- trigger a VAT registration in Portugal (and, if resident outside the EU territory, also appoint a tax representative in Portugal); and - account for and pay any Portuguese VAT due.

-Notwithstanding the above, a VAT exemption may apply provided that the aircraft being transmitted is intended to be used by airlines operating for reward chiefly on international routes (which would have to be demonstrated by the applicant - see above).
-In such case, the non-established seller will be dismissed from the obligation to register In Portugal for VAT purposes.
+Notwithstanding the above, a VAT exemption may apply, provided that the aircraft being transmitted is intended to be used by airlines operating for reward chiefly on international routes (which would have to be demonstrated by the applicant under the same regime as that applicable to the lease of aircraft).
+In that case, the non-established seller will be dismissed from the obligation to register in Portugal for VAT purposes.